veertuinc/gitlab-runner/README.md

 # Build a single binary for testing
 make build_simple

-# Build all binaries for all releases
+# Build all binaries for linux and darwin
 make build_all
 ```

-Testing your changes manually with `anka-gitlab-runner --debug --log-level debug`
+Test your changes manually with `anka-gitlab-runner --debug --log-level debug`

 > When adding new options/flags, add them to `testRegisterCommandRun`